wolfSSL/wolfBoot/IDE/Renesas/e2studio/RZN2L/Readme.md

 ### 10) Generate Signed app V2 and download it

-Similar to V1, you can signe and generate a binary of V2.
+Similar to V1, you can sign and generate a binary of V2.
 The update partition starts at "0x60180000".

 ```
 $ sign --rsa2048 app_RA.bin ../../../../../pri-rsa2048.der 2.0